top of page

 DARING WORK!

-From the offset Wetzel’s character Goerge is a strange mix of funny and unsettling.
+From the offset Wetzel’s character George is a strange mix of funny and unsettling.

 George is a storyteller, recounting the surprising (to him) story of his romantic liaison with the sensual Josephine.
 Wetzel sveltely shifts in and out of Josephine’s physique….